 Our clients are very important to us and many return, and refer us to their colleagues and friends.
 We strive to not only meet our clients’ needs but to exceed their expectations.
-We encourage our clients to be involved in the process throughout their project and work to ensure that clear communication and a good working relationship is facilitated at every stage.
+Our clients enjoy being involved in the process throughout their project and we work to ensure that clear communication and a good working relationship is facilitated at every stage.
+Over the years, we have developed working relationships with a solid group of very capable contractors that we work with regularly, often in conversation during the documentation process, and this can save our clients time and money on their projects.

 Project size expectation and selection of materials, fixtures and fittings directly influence the project budget and we advise and work with our clients to realistically define these choices and decisions.
 Where budget constraints are of concern, we do recommend an estimate of costs from a Quantity Surveyor at preliminary design stage, so adjustments, if needed, can be made to the design and/or brief.

 M.Arch(prof) 2016, BAS 2013